Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Introduction

 The macroscopic counterpart of the BFtL model \eqref{KBFTL} is given by the Aw-Rascle-Zhang (ARZ) model \cite{arz1,arz2}, as shown with a rigorous derivation in \cite{aw2002,degond,rosini}.
 The model consists of a $2\times 2$ system of partial differential equations (PDEs) given by where $\rho = \rho(x,t)$ is the vehicle density and $v = v(x,t)$ is the mean velocity.
-The function $P(\rho)$ is called the pressure or hesitation function, which accounts for drivers' reactions to the state of traffic in front of them, and is typically an increasing function of the density.
-In the original ARZ model \cite{aw2002}, obtained as the limit of the microscopic model \eqref{KBFTL} with $K=0$, the pressure has the form $P(\rho) \sim \beta \rho^\gamma$.
+The function $P(\rho)$ is called the pressure or hesitation function, which accounts for drivers' reactions to the traffic state ahead and is typically taken as an increasing function of the density.
+In the original ARZ model \cite{aw2002}, obtained as the limit of the microscopic model \eqref{KBFTL} with $K=0$, the pressure has the form $P(\rho) \sim \beta \rho^\gamma$, with $\beta>0$ and $\gamma\geqslant 0$.
 As it is well known, selecting such pressure term can result in densities that exceed the maximum allowable value, which poses a challenge for modeling, since the maximum density has a well-defined physical interpretation, as long as the model is based on vehicles of a finite and non zero length.
 To address this issue, alternative models have been proposed in the literature that account for this constraint \cite{gsom1,gsom2,gsom3}.
 In particular, we mention the Modified ARZ (MARZ) model in~\cite{degond}, which is obtained as the limit of model \eqref{KBFTL} with $K=l+d_s$.
 This choice leads to a pressure $P(\rho) \sim \beta ({1}/{\rho} + {1}/{\rho^{\text{max}}})^{-\gamma}$ that ensures that the density remains within its physical limits.

 The system described by \eqref{eq:arz} remains strictly hyperbolic when the density is strictly positive, featuring one genuinely nonlinear characteristic field and one that is linearly degenerate.
 The linearly degenerate field corresponds to the faster eigenvalue, which equals \( v \), and it gives rise to contact discontinuities, where the propagation speed remains continuous and is determined by \( v \), see \cite{arz1} for a deeper analysis.
 From a numerical perspective, approximating contact discontinuities presents several challenges.
 For instance, classical conservative schemes, such as Rusanov or Godunov, can generate significant nonphysical waves that degrade the numerical solution over long times.
 Various techniques have been introduced to address this problem, also in relation to the specific case of the ARZ system \cite{osci1, osci2, osci3}.
 In this paper, we will focus on a Roe-type wave-propagation scheme, which is an upwind scheme that linearizes the Jacobian matrix at each cell interface, as developed by Roe \cite{roe1, roe2}.
 This approach has been used also in~\cite{SongKarni} and it accurately captures contact discontinuities in traffic flow without introducing nonphysical oscillations and wrong intermediate states.